ch-stark/bry-blogs/acm/policy-templating-part1.md

 eq $myObject Arg1 Arg2 Arg3
 ~~~

 Let's look at a full example.
-Suppose we wanted our clusters in production and staging to use a different number replicas for the IngressController compared to other environments.
+Suppose we wanted our clusters in production and staging to use a different number of replicas for the IngressController compared to other environments.
 We would write a policy similar to below
 ~~~
 apiVersion: operator.openshift.io/v1
 kind: IngressController